forestgrape/coronavirus/covid19.md

 2. Indirect symptoms through the induced immune response([Sketching of the Immune System](./immune_system.md).

 ### Symptoms at different Locations
 Infection symptoms depend on the infected locations.
 SARS-CoV-2 infects different [Locations](#infection-locations).
-Typical symptoms for the different locations are (a similar section is in the chapter [Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md), merge in work):
+Typical symptoms for the different locations are:

+> A similar section is in the chapter [Disease Pattering](./ideas_to_explore/coronavirus_disease_patterns.md), a merge is planned.

 * Upper Respiratory Tract => Symptoms are similar to other respiratory diseases: a sore throat, coughing and a runny nose.
 Loss of smell or taste.
 * Throat => Coughing, the body wants to get rid of the viruses in the respiratory tract, virions cleared to the intestine can cause diarrhea.